erg55/Various/Spadeskmerincrease/README.md

 ```
  ./spades_compile.sh
  ```
+  You have to edit a line in options_storage.py either before or after compiling.
-  find MAX_K parameter on line 45 and change to 256
+  Find MAX_K parameter on line 45 and change to 256
 ```
 nano ~/SPADESkmer/SPAdes-3.13.1/src/spades_pipeline/options_storage.py
 ```